leon-thomm/Ryven/README.md

   <img src="./docs/img/logo.png" alt="drawing" width="70%"/>
 </p>

 Ryven is an experimental node editor.
-In other words, Ryven implements a Qt-based visual interface for flow-based programming in python.
-It provides a simple system for developing nodes executing any python code, and an editor for building graphs using those nodes.
+In other words, Ryven implements a Qt-based visual interface for flow-based programming in Python.
+It provides a simple system for developing nodes executing any Python code, and an editor for building graphs using those nodes.
 Ryven enables GUI customizations and features a headless mode for running graphs without any GUI.
 Some relevant GitHub repos:

 * [ryvencore](https://github.com/leon-thomm/ryvencore): backend / core framework
 * [ryvencore-qt](https://github.com/leon-thomm/ryvencore-qt): Qt frontend library